hashicorp/go-getter/README.md

   * `aws_access_key_secret` - AWS access key secret.
   * `aws_access_token` - AWS access token if this is being used.
   * `aws_profile` - Use this profile from local ~/.aws/ config.
 Takes priority over the other three.
+  * `aws_iam_role` - Use this role on-top of the other provided credentials.
+Is ignored when using a profile as that already has a way to describe the same.

 #### Using IAM Instance Profiles with S3